marijnh/Eloquent-JavaScript/00_intro.md

 # Introduction

-This is a book about getting ((computer))s to do what you want them to do.
-Computers are about as common as screwdrivers today, but they contain a lot more hidden complexity and thus are harder to operate and understand.
-To many, they remain alien, slightly threatening things.
+This is a book about instructing ((computer))s.
+Computers are about as common a screwdrivers today.
+But they are quite a bit more complex than screwdrivers, and making them do the precise thing you want them to do isn't always easy.

-{{index "graphical user interface"}}

-We've found two effective ways of bridging the communication gap between us, squishy biological organisms with a talent for social and spatial reasoning, and computers, unfeeling manipulators of meaningless data.
-The first is to appeal to our sense of the physical world and build interfaces that mimic that world and allow us to manipulate shapes on a screen with our fingers.
-This works very well for casual machine interaction.

-{{index "programming language"}}

-But we have not yet found a good way to use the point-and-click approach to communicate things to the computer that the designer of the interface did not anticipate.
-For open-ended interfaces, such as instructing the computer to perform arbitrary tasks, we've had more luck with an approach that makes use of our talent for language: teaching the machine a language.

-{{index "human language", expressivity}}

-Human languages allow words and phrases to be combined in many ways, which allows us to say many different things.
-Computer languages, though typically less grammatically flexible, follow a similar principle.
+If the task you have for your computer is a common, well-understood one, such as showing you your email or acting like a calculator, you can open the appropriate ((application)) and get to work.
+But for unique or open ended tasks, there may not be an application.

+That is where _((programming))_ may come in.
+Programming is the act of constructing a program—a set of precise instructions, that tell a computer what to do.
+Because computers are dumb, pedantic beasts, programming is fundamentally tedious and frustrating.

+{{index [programming, "joy of"], speed}}

+Fortunately, if you can get over that, and maybe even enjoy the rigor of thinking in terms that dumb machines can deal with, programming can be very rewarding.
+It allows you make things that would take _forever_ to do by hand happen in seconds.
+It is a way to make your computer tool do things that it couldn't do before.
+And it provides a wonderful exercise in abstract thinking.

+Most programming is done with ((programming language))s.
+A programming language is an artificially constructed language used to instruct computers.
+It is interesting that the most effective way we've found to communicate with a computer borrows so heavily from the way we communicate with each other.
+Like human languages, computer languages allow words and phrases to be combined in new ways, allowing you to express ever new concepts.

 {{index [JavaScript, "availability of"], "casual computing"}}

-Casual computing
-has become much more widespread in the past 20 years, and language-based interfaces, which once were the default way in which people interacted with computers, have largely been replaced with graphical interfaces.
+Language-based interfaces, which at one point were the main way in which people interacted with computers, have largely been replaced with easier, more limited interfaces.
 But they are still there, if you know where to look.
-One such language, JavaScript, is built into almost every web ((browser)) and is thus available on just about every consumer device.
+One such language, JavaScript, is built into every modern web ((browser)) and is thus available on almost every device.

 {{indexsee "web browser", browser}}

-This book intends to make you familiar enough with this language to be able to make a computer do what you want.
+This book will try to make you familiar enough with this language to do useful and amusing things with it.

 ## On programming

-{{quote {author: "Confucius"}

-{{index Confucius}}

-I do not enlighten those who are not eager to learn, nor arouse those who are not anxious to give an explanation themselves.
-If I have presented one corner of the square and they cannot come back to me with the other three, I should not go over the points again.

-quote}}

 {{index [programming, "difficulty of"]}}

-Besides explaining JavaScript, I also will introduce the basic principles of programming.
+Besides explaining JavaScript, I will also introduce the basic principles of programming.
 Programming, it turns out, is hard.
 The fundamental rules are typically simple and clear.
 But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
 You're building your own maze, in a way, and you might just get lost in it.

 {{index learning}}

 There will be times when reading this book feels terribly frustrating.
 If you are new to programming, there will be a lot of new material to digest.
 Much of this material will then be _combined_ in ways that require you to make additional connections.

 It is up to you to make the necessary effort.
 When you are struggling to follow the book, do not jump to any conclusions about your own